Perspectival Knowledge in PSOA RuleML: Representation, Model Theory, and Translation: Foundations of PSOA Knowledge Representation

 \end{small}

-Generally, a psoa atom with one or more dependent descriptors and no independent descriptor is called a {\it perspectival atom}.
-If $\Pi$ is the predicate of a perspectival atom (on which its descriptors are dependent), it is also called a {\it $\Pi$-perspectival atom} (in Section \ref{rulesandqueries} this notion will be lifted to facts and rules).
-Complementarily, a psoa atom with one or more independent descriptors and no dependent descriptor is a {\it perspeneutral atom}.
-E.g., the first three atoms in {\tt (KB3)} are {\tt TA}-, {\tt Teacher}-, and {\tt Student}-perspectival; the last atom is perspeneutral.
+Generally, a psoa atom with one or more dependent descriptors and no independent descriptor is called a {\it dependent atom}.
+If $\Pi$ is the predicate of a dependent atom (on which its descriptors are dependent), it is also called a {\it $\Pi$-dependent atom} (in Section \ref{rulesandqueries} this notion will be lifted to facts \& rules).
+Complementarily, a psoa atom with one or more independent descriptors and no dependent descriptor is an {\it independent atom}.
+E.g., the first three atoms in {\tt (KB3)} are {\tt TA}-, {\tt Teacher}-, and {\tt Student}-dependent; the last atom is independent.

-Posing ground queries to the ground atoms of {\tt (KB3)} exemplifies a {\it prerequisite for psoa-term unification}, which generalizes oidless-positional-term unification \cite{Lloyd87} (this prerequisite applies also to non-ground atoms in queries and KB clauses): To unify, two psoa terms must ``pair up''~\cite{POSL10} descriptors of the same dependency kind -- either both independent or both dependent -- after {\tt Top}-dependent descriptors have been ``reversed to'' (cf. Footnote~\ref{footnote:deptoindep}) independent descriptors.
-The following examples systematically vary the dependency kind for slots and tuples in the KB and the query without using any {\tt Top}-dependent descriptors (queries will be indicated by a ``{\tt >}~'' prompt): \begin{scriptsize}
+Posing ground queries to the ground atoms of {\tt (KB3)} exemplifies a {\it prerequisite for psoa-term unification}, which generalizes oidless-positional-term unification \cite{Lloyd87} (this prerequisite applies also to non-ground atoms in queries and KB clauses): To unify, two psoa terms must ``pair up''~\cite{POSL10} descriptors of the same dependency kind -- either both independent or both dependent -- after {\tt Top}-dependent descriptors have been reduced (Footnote~\ref{footnote:deptoindep}: ``toggled'') to independent descriptors.
+The following examples systematically change the dependency kind for slots and tuples in the KB and the query {\bf without using any {\tt Top}-dependent descriptors} (queries will be indicated by a ``{\tt >}~'' prompt): \begin{scriptsize}